Adrianna’s Spicy Squash Soup

 - In a medium pot or Dutch oven, warm the oil over medium heat until shimmering.
 Add the shallot and cook until softened, about 2 minutes.
 Add the garlic, reserved squash, pumpkin, 1 teaspoon salt, chile powder, cumin, oregano, coriander and cloves.
 Cook for 2 to 3 minutes, until the spices are fragrant.

 - Pour in the vegetable broth or water and lemon juice.
 Bring to a simmer over medium-high heat and cook for about 10 minutes, or until the squash is completely softened.

 - Using an immersion blender, blend the soup until smooth, about 30 seconds to 1 minute.
-If you don’t have a blender, just transfer the soup, in batches, to a blender (do not overfill!).
+If you don’t have an immersion blender, blend the soup in a stand blender, in batches (do not fill your blender past the maximum fill line).
 Securely fasten the blender’s lid and use a kitchen towel to protect your hand from steam escaping from the top of the blender as you purée the mixture until smooth.
 Transfer puréed soup to a serving bowl and repeat with remaining batches.